john-james-ai/BreastCancerDetection/_sources/content/01_eda/03_eda_image.md

 We've converted the 16-bit images to 8-bit unsigned grauyscale format so that the pixel values would be normalized between 0 and 255.

-{numref}`edai_histograms` shows histograms dominated by a single peak near the black end of the spectrum, with barely discernable weaker peaks at various points within
+{numref}`edai_histograms_fig` shows histograms dominated by a single peak near the black end of the spectrum, with barely discernable weaker peaks at various points within

 +++